questdb/c-questdb-client/DEPENDENCY.md

 ## Option 1: CMake & FetchContent integration

-If your project already uses CMake, you may use its `FetchContent` feature to automatically clone the repository into your build directory when compiling your project.
+If your project already uses CMake, you may use its `FetchContent` feature to automatically clone the repository into your temporary build directory when compiling your project.

 Approach upsides:
 * Easiest setup.